What to Look for When Shopping for Car Insurance: Complete Guide

 • NAIC Complaint Index — Compares complaint volume relative to company size (lower is better)

-Here's how the top-rated insurers stack up in 2026:
+Here's how top-rated insurers stack up heading into 2026:

 Company AM Best Rating Notable Strength

-GEICO A++ High renewal rate (90%); strong savings options
+GEICO A++ High renewal rate; strong savings options; top mobile app

 Don't Ignore Claim Handling Reputation

 A company can have excellent pricing but a poor track record of actually paying claims fairly and promptly.
 Always check J.D.
-Power Claims Satisfaction scores and read recent reviews on Google and Trustpilot before buying.
+Power Claims Satisfaction scores and the NAIC Complaint Index before buying.
+Note that State Farm was downgraded from A++ to A+ by AM Best in November 2025 — a reminder that ratings can change.
 Learn more about researching insurer reputation before you commit.

 Farmers logo